top of page

 Genomic Testing: A Blueprint for Personalized Health

-“Doctor, should I get one of those big gene tests so I’ll know what I’m going to get in the future?”
-That’s a very common question now.
-People see friends posting DNA results online, hear about celebrities like Angelina Jolie having preventive surgery for BRCA genes, or know a family member who had cancer or a heart attack “out of the blue.”
-It’s natural to wonder if your genes can give you a clear warning—or a clean bill of health.
-Genomic testing can be a powerful tool fo
+"Doctor, should I get one of those gene tests so I'll know what I'm going to get in the future?"
+That's a very common question now.
+People see friends posting DNA results online, hear about celebrities like Angelina Jolie having preventive surgery for BRCA genes, or know a family member who had cancer or a heart attack "out of the blue."
+It's natural to wonder if your genes can give you a clear warning, or a clean bill of health.
+Genomic testing can be a powerful tool for pre

 Frankie Gan